 Strength

-When we measure EMF radiation, we are typically measuring the strength of the radiation, not the frequency.
-The strength is measured in different ways, depending both on the type of EMF radiation, and where you live.
 See my article on Units of Measurement for EMFs for more on this, there is an interactive converter included in that article.

 Measuring Frequencies

 A common place that you come across this, is with your FM radiation, which tells you the exact frequency that you are tuning into.
-If you are listening to 95.3, your radio is receiving the signal at 95.3 megahertz (which is 95,300,000 hertz).

-This signal is picked up by your radio, and the frequency translated into audio that you can listen to.
+This signal is picked up by your radio, and the frequency is translated into audio that you can listen to.

-However, when we’re talking about reading EMF radiation, the frequency of the signal that we detect using the RF (radio frequency) setting on our EMF meter, really only helps us understand the source, and not so much the strength.
+However, when we’re talking about reading EMF radiation, the frequency of the signal that we detect using the RF (radio frequency) setting on our EMF meter, really only helps us understand the source and not so much the strength.

 Measuring EMF Radiation Strength